ARDS is a Common Cause of Death in Critically Ill Coronavirus Patients—Here's Why

 While experts are still in the early stages of learning about COVID-19, research surrounding ARDS and coronavirus has found that the two often go hand-in-hand.
 According to the earlier JAMA study, researchers also concluded that an older age translated to a higher risk factor of developing ARDS and dying, "likely owing to less rigorous immune response," per the study authors.
 Additionally, the authors noted that if an ARDS patient was running a higher fever, they were more likely to recover, due to the body fighting off the infection.

-An alternate study published in January in peer-reviewed journal The Lancet also found that ARDS can develop incredibly quickly in critically ill coronavirus patients.
+An alternate study published in January in The Lancet also found that ARDS can develop incredibly quickly in critically ill coronavirus patients.
 Those researchers found that ARDS developed in 17% of those diagnosed COVID-19, among whom, 11 worsened in a short period of time and died of either ARDS or other serious complications like multiple organ failure.

 The information in this story is accurate as of press time.
 However, as the situation surrounding COVID-19 continues to evolve, it's possible that some data have changed since publication.
 While Health is trying to keep our stories as up-to-date as possible, we also encourage readers to stay informed on news and recommendations for their own communities by using the CDC, WHO, and their local public health department as resources.